trevonbadloeKUS/metai/_posts/2025-01-01-welcome-changhyun-minsung.md

   width="400px"
 %}

-Thank you guys so much for helping to move the furniture from the lab for rennovations!!
+Thank you both so much for helping to move the furniture from the lab for renovations!